finiteCraft/finiteCraft/README.md

 into one omniscient entity.

 **The benefits of our system:**
-- a smart auto-rescheduling multi-threaded scraper to search for recipes and elements
+- a smart auto-rescheduling multithreaded scraper to search for recipes and elements
 - a constantly growing database easily accessible through the website
 - a tree searcher that finds the most optimal way to craft any element, using the least number of elements and crafting steps